Proudfeets/nasa-pics/README.md

   ~ o ~

-Built using Percy and CodeShip
+Built using Percy and CodeShip.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).